anadisharma5683/SIHOILS/docs/performance-optimization.md

 4. **Reduced Bandwidth**: Only fonts that are actually used will be loaded
 5. **Proper Asset Serving**: Static files are served with correct MIME types
 6. **Enhanced Security**: Improved Content Security Policy and security headers
+7. **Follows Best Practices**: Aligns with Next.js and Vercel recommended configurations

 ## How It Works

 1. Next.js no longer automatically preloads Google Fonts
 2. Fonts are defined with `@font-face` in CSS and loaded on-demand
+3. Next.js handles static asset serving with proper Content-Type headers as configured in `next.config.ts`
-3. Vercel routes are ordered to serve static files with correct MIME types before falling back to the catch-all route
+4. Vercel routes are simplified to avoid conflicts with Next.js asset handling
-4. Browser caching is optimized with appropriate cache headers
+5. Browser caching is optimized with appropriate cache headers
-5. Security is enhanced with proper Content Security Policy headers
+6. Security is enhanced with proper Content Security Policy headers

 ## Testing